 Airfix knocks another one out of the park with this kit.
 Every 1/48 P-40B kit released thus far has received much criticism from the modelling world for their accuracy (or rather lack thereof).
 Airfix might be the first one to provide a kit that can stand up to much of that criticism with a great cockpit and beautifully detailled kit.

 The one thing where I personally feel the kit falls really short is the markings options and the messed up AVG insignia.
-Luckily this is easily fixed with a set of after market decals, and hopefully we will get another P-40B kit from Airfix with some cool marking options!
+Luckily this is easily fixed with a set of after market decals, and hopefully we will get another P-40B kit from Airfix with some other cool marking options!

 In the end the price is right, detail is great and the frame layout seems pretty much spot on.
 I can’t wait to build this kit and I feel like we finally have a P-40B that is worthy of being crowned as the best P-40B in 1/48 scale.